A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Counterexamples to the log canonical Beauville--Bogomolov decomposition

 In the following claims we analyze the singularities and the geometry of $\mathcal{X}$.

 \begin{claim} Any two general closed fibers of $\pi \colon \mathcal{X} \to \mathbb{P}^1$ are not birational. \end{claim}

 There is a non-empty open subset $U \subset \mathbb P ^1$ such that every fiber over $U$ is a smooth degree $d$ hypersurface of dimension $d-1$.
 Notice that $[0:1],[1:0] \in U$.
-By \cite{Fuj19}*{Corollary 1.5} every fiber over $U$ is K-stable.
-By \cite{BX19}*{Theorem 1.1} the moduli stack of K-stable $\Q$-Fano varieties is separated.
+By \cite[Corollary 1.5]{Fuj19} every fiber over $U$ is K-stable.
+By \cite[Theorem 1.1]{BX19} the moduli stack of K-stable $\Q$-Fano varieties is separated.
 Since the fibers over $[0:1]$ and $[1:0]$ are not isomorphic and the moduli stack is separated, it follows that two general fibers over $U$ are not isomorphic.
-In turn, by \cite{Kol19}*{Theorem 30} and \cite{Kol19b}*{Main Theorem 2}, two general fibers over $U$ are not birational.
+In turn, by \cite[Theorem 30]{Kol19} and \cite[Main Theorem 2]{Kol19b}, two general fibers over $U$ are not birational.

 \begin{claim} Set $\mathcal{D} \coloneqq \mathcal{X} \cap V(x_d)$.
 Then the pair $(\mathcal{X}, \mathcal{D})$ is log canonical. \end{claim}

 Notice that $y_0(f+x_dq_1)+y_1(f+x_dq_2)$ has bidegree $(d,1)$ and that $\mathcal{X}$ is a Fano variety of dimension $d$.
 By construction, since $\mathcal{D}$ is the restriction to $\mathcal{X}$ of a divisor of bidegree $(1,0)$, $\pi \colon (\mathcal{X},\mathcal{D}) \to \mathbb P ^1$ is an lc-trivial fibration; see \cite[Definition 2.16]{FS23}.
 We have